costrx/carquest_pub/empress_freecar.md

 I used Fetch API to sketch out a working routine.
 It does not take everything into account, but it is a good starting point.
 To check out the code and what it does, use Chrome with Developer Tools to open `modo_monday.html` - this way you can see the console messages (image at end of this page).
 I just used urls with Fetch API, which means the method is GET.

+Made comments in the code to indicate which section does what, they are allcaps.
 ### (1) Check which carparks are nearby.
 Each car is assigned to a specific parking spot/base where it can be rented from and should be returned to.
 Use the `latitude` and `logitude` values of your hotel and I suggest using the `distance` parameter with 500 meters.
 If you think there are too many finds, you can decrease this distance but the chance of finding an available car becomes smaller.
 ```